daniellesloan/studyGroup/Reprothon2021/Milestones/data_preprocessing.md

 sed -i '/AcceptedAnswerId/!d' Posts.xml
 ```

-*Note: filtering out all other programming languages took approximately 6 minutes to run on a 12 core/24 thread computer - so depending what machine you are using, this may take a while.*
+*Note: filtering out all other programming languages took approximately 6 minutes to run using a 12 core/24 thread processor - so depending what machine you are using, this may take a while.*

 ### Add a xml header